-- Safety escorts
+Safety escorts

 - Giving "no contact" orders

 - Preventing offending third parties from entering college

 - Adjusting class locations/schedules and/or

 - Adjusting work office locations/schedules

-Prompt, Fair and Impartial Process from the Initial Investigation to the Final Result according to the College's policy.
+Prompt, Fair and Impartial Process from the Initial Investigation to the Final Result

+The College will make all efforts to complete proceedings within reasonably prompt timeframes according to the College's policy.
 Including a process that allows for the extension of timeframes for good cause, with written notice to the accuser and the accused of the delay and the reason for the delay.